mraypold/slack-stockbot/README.md

 Please note, that as this bot uses Google Finance for ticker data, the responses returned are dependent on your IP.
 For instance, if querying Royal Bank of Canada, `$RY`, from a Canadian IP, Google Finance will return the TSE listed stock information.

-Finally, TSE data is 15 minute delayed, whereas, NYSE & NASDAQ are realtime.
+Finally, TSE data is 15 minutes delayed, whereas, NYSE & NASDAQ are realtime.

 ### Screenshots